 countries of intervention in 2018

-basic needs* action in 2018
+beneficiaries of our actions in response to basic needs in 2018

 Dedicated resources for rapid deployment

 HI is capable of deploying a response to a natural disaster or conflict, anywhere in the world, within 72 hours of the crisis onset.